+our saamer saag maraata.

 Value Description

 1 Scanner cycle is in process

 0 Scanner cycle is compete (or never started)

 - 1. Setting EN = 0 does not affect any other register content. - 2.
-Scanner trigger selection can be set using SCANTRIG register. - 3.
+Scanner trigger selection can be set using the SCANTRIG register. - 3.
 This bit can be cleared in software.
 It is cleared in hardware when LADR > HADR (and a data cycle is not occurring) or when CRCGO = 0. - 4.
-CRCEN and CRCGO bits must be set before setting the SGO bit. - Refer to Scanning Modes.
+The CRCEN and CRCGO bits must be set before setting the SGO bit. - 5.
+See Table 13-2.